adaltas/node-nikita/src/download.coffee.md

 *   `stderr` (stream.Writable)
     Writable EventEmitter in which the standard error output of executed command will be piped.
-*   `no_check` (boolean)
-    if set to true, hash check is ignored, download will be skipped if destination exists.
-The check is ignored on the cache by default but integrity between cache and destination is maintained
-*   `local_cache` (path | boolean)
-    Cache the file on the executing machine, equivalent to cache unless an ssh connection is provided.
-If a sting is provided, it will be the cache path.
 *   `sha1` (SHA-1 Hash)
     Hash of the file using SHA-1.
 Used to check integrity
 *   `md5` (MD5 Hash)